syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/grid-lines.md

 ## Customize the gridlines visibility

-The [`snapSettings.snapConstraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.SnapConstraints.html) enables you to show/hide the gridlines.
-The following code example illustrates how to show or hide gridlines.
+The [`snapSettings.snapConstraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.SnapConstraints.html) enables you to show or hide the gridlines.

 If you need to enable snapping, then inject snapping module into the diagram.